Statistical analysis of self-similar conservative fragmentation chains: Statistical model

-{\bf Measurements with limited accuracy.} It is unrealistic to assume that we can observe exactly the size $\xi_u$ of the fragments.
-This becomes even more striking if the dislocation splits at a given time into infinitely many fragments of non zero size, a situation that we do not discard in principle.
-Therefore, we replace \eqref{obsscheme} by the more realistic observation scheme $X_{\varepsilon,\sigma}:=\big(\xi_u^{(\sigma)},\;u \in {\mathcal U}_{\varepsilon, \sigma}\big)$ with
+\textit{Measurements with limited accuracy}.
+It is unrealistic to assume that we can observe exactly the sizes $\xi_u$ of the fragments.
+This becomes even more striking if the dislocation splits at a given time into infinitely many fragments of non-zero size, a situation that we do not discard in principle.
+Therefore, we replace (\ref{obsscheme}) by the more realistic observation scheme $X_{\varepsilon,\sigma}:= (\xi_u^{(\sigma)}, u \in{\mathcal U}_{\varepsilon, \sigma} )$ with

 and